encode/django-rest-framework/docs/api-guide/parsers.md

 ## Setting the parsers

 The default set of parsers may be set globally, using the `DEFAULT_PARSER_CLASSES` setting.
-For example, the following settings would allow requests with `YAML` content.
+For example, the following settings would allow requests with `JSON` content.

     REST_FRAMEWORK = {
         'DEFAULT_PARSER_CLASSES': (
-            'rest_framework.parsers.YAMLParser',
+            'rest_framework.parsers.JSONParser',
         )
     }

 You can also set the parsers used for an individual view, or viewset, using the `APIView` class based views.

-	from rest_framework.parsers import YAMLParser
+	from rest_framework.parsers import JSONParser
 	from rest_framework.response import Response
     from rest_framework.views import APIView

     class ExampleView(APIView):
         """
-        A view that can accept POST requests with YAML content.
+        A view that can accept POST requests with JSON content.
         """
-        parser_classes = (YAMLParser,)
+        parser_classes = (JSONParser,)

         def post(self, request, format=None):
             return Response({'received data': request.data})